 Single-Ply Membrane Roofing: TPO vs. EPDM [Infographic]

-Here at West Roofing Systems, we’ve been installing Single-Ply Membrane Roofing for over 38 years.
-And in that time, one of the most common questions we’ve received from customers is, “What’s the difference between TPO and EPDM Single-Ply Membrane Roofing?”
+One of the most common questions we’ve received from customers is, “What’s the difference between TPO and EPDM Single-Ply Membrane Roofing?”

 Single-Ply Membranes are sheets of rubber and other synthetics that can be chemically adhered to insulation or ballasted creating a layer of protection on your commercial facility.
 When you are considering single-ply membrane roofing, there are two types of membrane to choose from: TPO and EPDM.
 While both TPO and EPDM are membranes that are installed on top of the insulation, but there are slight differences that could affect your facility.